kouitayakul/Mock-Landing-Page/README.md

 # Mock Landing Page

-This is an excercise from a full-stack web development course provided by Udemy to introduce HTML, CSS, and Bootstrap to students.
+This is an exercise from a full-stack web development course provided by Udemy to introduce HTML, CSS, and Bootstrap to students.
 I was required to develop a mock registration page integrated with MailChimp to allow users to register their information.

 ## Instructions: